• Home

 Crooked ink

-Sometimes nice tattoos become crooked asymmetrical.
+Sometimes nice tattoos become crooked and asymmetrical.
 Placement is a key component to tattooing and there’s no excuse for having a design that is noticeably off-center.
 The fact that human bodies are never perfectly symmetrical is not an excuse.

 Bad translations